 The 1932 novels When Worlds Collide and After Worlds Collide aren’t as overtly faith-based — they propose the idea that 20th-Century faith needs to be based in technology and science.
 Yet the books present a thinly disguised Christian metaphor for the Second Coming and the End of Times.
 Two heavenly bodies hurtling through space will intersect Earth’s orbit in only two years.
 Representing the Old Testament Jehovah, the giant planet Bronson Alpha will smash the Earth to pulp, killing every living soul.
-But Earth has a second chance for redemption.
+But Earth has a chance for redemption.
 A few weeks before the arrival of Bronson Alpha, its smaller satellite Bronson Beta, representing Jesus Christ, will twice pass close by our planet.
 The first passing will cause massive earthquakes, tidal waves and other assorted havoc.
 A ‘Second Coming’ of Bronson Beta shortly thereafter will offer salvation to any humans that can build Rocket Arks to make the leap across a few thousand miles of space.
-It will be like the evangelical Rapture; the vast majority of humanity will perish.
-Only a Chosen Few technocrats will be able to save themselves.
+It will be like the evangelical Rapture.
+The vast majority of humanity will perish.
+Only a Chosen Few technocrats may be able to save themselves.

 Nowhere in these two Collide books is this Christian Second Coming metaphor openly stated.
 We are instead given an adventure led by bold men and women.
 Led by the visionary Cole Hendron, the cream of scientific humanity dedicates itself to the cause of survival.
 The Ark project is wholly un-Democratic: the books imply that only a select few technological elites deserve to live.
 Considering that they were written in the depths of the Great Depression, it isn’t difficult to see the books as a condemnation of the Roosevelt recovery effort.
-Interpreting the American way as a Darwinian competition, the law of ‘survival of the fittest’ decrees that the weak and unworthy be abandoned to their fate.
+Interpreting the American way as a Darwinian competition, the law of Survival Of The Fittest decrees that the weak and unworthy be abandoned to their fate.

 The book’s exalted heroes occasionally shed a tear for the teeming millions that will be obliterated in the astral collision to come.
 Their Ark can carry only 400 people.
 With civilization completely disrupted, the Ark project’s Rocky Mountain camp must defend itself from armies of hostile, needy outsiders.
 The Ark itself is an atomic-powered rocket shaped roughly like the massive squat projectile of Fritz Lang’s 1929 Frau Im Mond.
-Only after the first passing cracks the Earth’s crust do the engineers find a way to make the atomic engines function without melting down.
+Only after the first passing cracks the Earth’s crust do the engineers find a way to make their atomic engines function without melting down.
 New volcanoes disgorge a metal suitable for the rocket tubes, in time for the building of a second Ark.
 All project personnel that survived the battles with the invading armies will have a chance to reach the safe haven of Bronson Beta.